MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

     runtimeclass CoreWebView2WebResourceResponseReceivedEventArgs
     {
         /// Web resource request object.
-        /// Any modifications to this object will be ignored.
+        /// Modifications to this object have no effect on how the request is processed as it has already been sent.
         CoreWebView2WebResourceRequest Request { get; };
         /// Web resource response object.
-        /// Any modifications to this object will be ignored.
+        /// Modifications to this object have no effect on how the response is processed.
         CoreWebView2WebResourceResponse Response { get; };

         /// Async method to ensure that the Content property of the response contains the actual response body content.